Johnny Marr: Further session work and solo albums (2011–present)

 Marr features on "Ballad of the Mighty I", the second single from Noel Gallagher's High Flying Birds' Chasing Yesterday, playing lead guitar, and joined the band for this song at a concert in Manchester.
 Marr contributed the track "My Monster" for the Blondie album Pollinator, released on 5 May 2017.
-On 12 March 2018 Marr announced his third solo album, Call the Comet.
+On 12 March 2018 Marr announced his third solo album, Call the Comet, which was released on 15 June 2018.

-Marr performed a set on The Other Stage at the 2019 Glastonbury Festival on 29 June, and later joined The Killers during their headline set on the Pyramid Stage to play guitar on "This Charming Man" and "Mr. Brightside" as part of the band's encore.
+Marr performed a set on The Other Stage at the 2019 Glastonbury Festival on 29 June, and later joined the Killers during their headline set on the Pyramid Stage to play guitar on "This Charming Man" and "Mr. Brightside" as part of the band's encore.

 As Hans Zimmer composed for the James Bond film No Time to Die, Marr was brought in to perform in the score.
 He also played guitar in the theme song performed by Billie Eilish, and was present during the track's live debut at the 2020 Brit Awards.
 In August 2021, Marr signed a new worldwide album deal with BMG and on 31 August he debuted a new single titled "Spirit Power & Soul" on his social media platforms, a song taken from his EP, Fever Dreams Pt 1, that was released on 15 October 2021.
 His fourth solo album, Fever Dreams Pts 1-4, which is also his first double LP, was released on 25 February 2022.
 Marr would join the Killers for their 2022 tour to promote the 2020 album Imploding the Mirage, providing an opening act for the American tour dates and also joining the Killers for a Smiths cover and "Mr. Brightside" in the encore.
 The Los Angeles tour date saw the Killers and Marr also performing on stage with former Fleetwood Mac guitarist Lindsey Buckingham.

+In November 2023, the album Spirit Power: The Best Of Johnny Marr was released that included highlights from his four solo albums plus two new studio recordings.
+An accompanying UK tour was also announced, with gigs played in Newcastle, Glasgow, Leeds, Liverpool, Wolverhampton, Cardiff, Bristol, London, Brighton and Nottingham during April 2024.